 - 3.3 If the Panel vetoes the proposed Precept, the report that is made to the Commissioner must include a clear statement that the Panel has vetoed the proposed Precept, with the Panel's reasons.
 In such circumstances the Regulations require that the Panel will receive a response from the Commissioner.
-If a veto is applied a further meeting of the Panel would be required; a reserve date has been set for 17th February, should such a meeting be required. - 3.4 A Police Precept is issued annually by the Commissioner under Section 40 of the Local Government Finance Act 1992.
+If a veto is applied a further meeting of the Panel would be required; a reserve date has been set for 16th February 2024, should such a meeting be required. - 3.4 A Police Precept is issued annually by the Commissioner under Section 40 of the Local Government Finance Act 1992.
 The Precept forms part of the Council Tax bills issued by the four constituent authorities within the Police Force area.
-The Commissioner may not issue a Precept for a financial year until the end of the scrutiny process by the Police and Crime Panel is reached. - 3.5 The Commissioner and Deputy Commissioner met informally with the Panel's Chair and Deputy Chair on 12th January to explain the consultation exercise that was being conducted in reaction to Precept and related Police budget and to outline the likely financial scenario facing the Constabulary in 2023/24. - 3.6 The Commissioner is due to consider a report on the 2023/24 Revenue Budget and Council Tax Precept at his Management Board meeting scheduled for 25th January 2023.
+The Commissioner may not issue a Precept for a financial year until the end of the scrutiny process by the Police and Crime Panel is reached. - 3.5 The Commissioner is due to consider a report on the 2024/25 Revenue Budget and Council Tax Precept at his Management Board meeting scheduled for 24th January 2024.
 Following that meeting it is envisaged that the Commissioner will notify the Panel formally of this proposed Precept.
-In previous years this information has always been provided very promptly. - 3.7 A representative of the Commissioner's Office plans to make a presentation on budgetary issues to Panel members at an informal meeting of the Panel on 27th January. - 3.8 A copy of a Home Office guidance note is attached as Appendix I. This comprehensively outlines the process for a Police and Crime Panel's scrutiny of their Commissioner's proposed precept.
+In previous years this information has always been provided very promptly. - 3.6 The Commissioner will meet informally with the Panel on 26th January to explain the consultation exercise that has been undertaken over recent weeks in relation to the precept, his proposed precept and other issues related to the Police budget.
+At that meeting the Commissioner and his finance team will outline the likely financial scenario facing the Constabulary in 2024/25. - 3.7 A copy of a Home Office guidance note is attached as Appendix I. This comprehensively outlines the process for a Police and Crime Panel's scrutiny of their Commissioner's proposed precept.
 The guidance note clearly outlines the timescales related to the process and the various deadlines that must be met.